 The World Bank claims its fund is to: support REDD+ Strategy Development and the safeguards framework, reinforce institutional capacity, identify actions to address natural resource rights or governance issues.
 But we haven’t seen any of that: all we have seen is forest officers having their capacity built to go after the poor and indigenous peoples even more, and poor villagers evicted from their land.

 Small-scale farmers unfairly blamed for driving deforestation

-Importantly, the World Bank also sponsors collection of data important for future REDD+ activities.
+More importantly, the World Bank also sponsors the collection of data important for future REDD+ activities.
 This data is for example “drivers of deforestation”, which identifies actors responsible for deforestation in Thailand.
 However, up to now, it has been farmers who have been blamed for being the main driving force behind deforestation as the official data did not make a difference between industrial-scale agriculture and subsistence farmers selling surplus of their produce.
 But poor farmers have already been unfairly targeted under the Forest Reclamation Policy, and once they are identified as the main driver of deforestation in the REDD+ strategy, this will repeat again.

 For Sab Wai villagers, the most common crop is cassava which has been recognized as a resilient crop crucial for effective climate change adaptation.
 Even then, the Thai government criminalizes and persecutes this community, disguising the Forest Reclamation Policy as a climate change mitigation measure.
 Meanwhile, it undermined the self-sufficiency and food security of the community and threw them into a situation of poverty, directly contradicting the World Bank’s mission.